-Sarah David takes commanding lead over Scott Shellenberger for Baltimore County state’s attorney
+Sarah David beats Scott Shellenberger for Baltimore County state’s attorney

-Baltimore County might have a new state’s attorney for the first time in two decades.
+Baltimore County is set to have a new state’s attorney for the first time in two decades.

-held a commanding lead against incumbent in the Democratic primary on Tuesday night.
-As of 11 p.m., she’d received about 52% of the vote, compared to Shellenberger’s 27%, with 243 of 258 Election Day precincts reported, according to the Maryland State Board of Elections’ unofficial returns.
+Sarah David defeated incumbent Scott Shellenberger in the Democratic primary Tuesday night.
+As of about 9 a.m.
+Wednesday with all 258 precincts reporting and just over 4,000 mail-in ballots counted, David had 52% of the vote, compared to Shellenberger’s 27%, according to the Maryland State Board of Elections’ unofficial returns.

 Lauren Lipscomb, who leads the conviction integrity unit of the Baltimore City State’s Attorney’s Office, was in third with about 21% of the votes.

-There are no Republicans or independents in the race, meaning the winner’s name will be the only one on the ballot in November.
+There were no Republicans or independents in the race, meaning David’s name will be on the ballot in November.

 Four years after an outspoken progressive lost to the moderate Shellenberger by a hair, David, the No. 2 at the Maryland Office of the State Prosecutor, took a different tack — though she received significant help from a progressive group.